-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-Our assessment data during 2022-23 showed that the performance of disadvantaged pupils compared to all pupils had improved compared to the previous academic year.
+Our assessment data during 2023-24 showed that the performance of disadvantaged pupils compared to all pupils has sustained an improvement compared to the previous academic years.
 In some cases, the disadvantaged pupils outperformed all pupils and in many cases the attainment gap was deemed negligible due to the relatively small number of disadvantaged pupils in the cohort.
 Where the attainment gap between disadvantaged pupils and all pupils was too wide, it was evident that a large majority of the disadvantaged group also fell within the SEND group which greatly impacted the data set.
-All disadvantaged pupils made good progress during the academic year 2022-23.
-This needs to continue into 203-24 so that the performance of the disadvantaged pupils is in line with all pupils for all cohorts in all core subject areas.
+All disadvantaged pupils made good progress during the academic year 2023-24.
+This needs to continue into 2024-25 so that the performance of the disadvantaged pupils is in line with all pupils for all cohorts in all core subject areas.

-As we enter the second year of our Pupil Premium Strategy, below is an evaluation against our intended outcomes:
+As we enter the third year of our Pupil Premium Strategy, below is an evaluation against our intended outcomes:

-- > Improved oral language skills and vocabulary among disadvantaged pupils - Assessments and observations from oracy learning walks show an improvement in oral language among our disadvantaged pupils particularly with regards to the physical skills that enable a successful discussion.
-Continuation with the Voice 21 Oracy Project in 2023-24 will further develop these skills and there will be a particular focus on the disadvantaged pupils across school. - ➤ Improved reading attainment among disadvantaged pupils
+- Improved oral language skills and vocabulary among disadvantaged pupils Assessments and observations from oracy learning walks show an improvement in oral language among our disadvantaged pupils particularly with regards to the physical skills that enable a successful discussion.
+Continuation with the lessons we have learnt from the Voice 21 Oracy Project in the previous two academic years will further develop these skills and there will be a particular focus on the disadvantaged pupils across school. - ➤ Improved reading attainment among disadvantaged pupils

-KS2 reading outcomes in 2022-23 show that the number of disadvantaged pupils reaching the expected standard was 78% which was above the national average of 73%. - ➤ Pupils will leave the Early Years with a Good Level of Development In 2022-23, all disadvantaged pupils reached a Good Level of Development in Reading, Writing and Mathematics.
-Overall, 70% of the pupils in the Early Years achieved a Good Level of Development in 2022-23 which was above the national average of 65%. - > To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils - Our assessments and observations throughout 2022-23 indicated that pupil behaviour, wellbeing and mental health were still an area for development due to the current cost of living crisis.
+KS2 reading outcomes in 2023-24 show that the number of disadvantaged pupils reaching the expected standard was 75% which was above the national average of 73%. - Pupils will leave the Early Years with a Good Level of Development In 2023-24, all disadvantaged pupils reached a Good Level of Development in Word Reading, Writing and Mathematics.
+Overall, 67% of the pupils in the Early Years achieved a Good Level of Development in 2023-24 which was in line the national average of 65%. - > To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils - Our assessments and observations throughout 2023-24 indicated that pupil behaviour, wellbeing and mental health were still an area for development due to the current cost of living crisis.
 This is particularly of concern for our disadvantaged pupils.
-We used pupil premium funding to provide wellbeing support for all pupils and targeted interventions such as ELSA, Drawing & Talking and Play Therapy where required.
-We are continuing with this work moving forward with the activities detailed in this plan. - Sustained high attendance from 2025/26 - In 2022-23, the overall absence rate for all pupils improved to 94% which was an increase of 2% on the previous year and the attendance of the disadvantaged pupils was up to 92%.
-This shows that the attendance gap between disadvantaged pupils and non-disadvantaged pupils was reduced to 2% as per our intended outcomes.
-However, persistent absence for the disadvantaged pupils is still significantly higher than that of the non-disadvantaged pupils; attendance will continue to be a focus of our plan with a particular focus on the pupils who are persistently absent moving forward.
+We used pupil premium funding to provide wellbeing support for all pupils and targeted interventions such as ELSA and Drawing & Talking where required.
+We are continuing with this work moving forward with the activities detailed in this plan. - ➤ Sustained high attendance from 2025/26 In 2023-24, the overall absence rate for all pupils improved to 93.4% which was a slight decrease from 94% the previous year and the attendance of the disadvantaged pupils was 91% which had also decreased from 92% on the previous year.
+This shows that the attendance gap between disadvantaged pupils and non-disadvantaged pupils is still an area of concern and this will be a huge focus during 2024-25 in both our Pupil Premium Strategy Statement and Whole School Development Plan.
+However, persistent absence for the pupils eligible for the PPG was reduced by 2% as per our intended outcomes.